Blood Beach

-Blood Beach is a 1981 American horror film written and directed by Jeffrey Bloom and starring David Huffman, John Saxon, and Burt Young.
-The premise, conceived by Steven Nalevansky, involves a creature lurking beneath the sand of Santa Monica Beach that attacks locals and vacationers.
+Blood Beach is a 1980 independent horror film written and directed by Jeffrey Bloom and starring David Huffman, John Saxon, and Burt Young.
+An international co-production of the United States and Hong Kong, the premise, conceived by Steven Nalevansky, involves a creature lurking beneath the sand of Santa Monica Beach that attacks locals and vacationers.
 The film's tagline is: "Just when you thought it was safe to go back in the water—you can't get to it."